yrsong15/CellSociety/doc/DESIGN.md

 	+ Pros:
 		+ Easily extendable to create other simulations that use different species which have different rules
-		+ Logic is encapsulated, no other classes need to know anything about the species rules/algorithm +To solve this issue, you break up pieces of functionality into their own classes and encapsulate all the logic.
+		+ Logic is encapsulated, no other classes need to know anything about the species rules/algorithm
 	+ Cons:
-		+ Species needs to be passed the open cells in the grid so that it can utilize it's given algorithm to find the spot where it wants to go.
+		+ Species needs to receive the open cells in the grid as an input so that it can utilize its given algorithm to find the spot where it wants to go.
-		+ Each species won't necessarily require a move() function, some might simply change their states
+		+ Each species won't necessarily require a *move()* function, some might simply change their states

 + Passing the species subclasses the cells that are empty instead of passing the entire grid to them
 	+ Pros:
-		+ The subclasses don't receive all the information about their world, or the grid they are in
+		+ The subclasses don't receive all the information about their world, i.e. the grid they are in.
+		+ Reduces the burden of having to pass the entire grid to each and every species instance.
 	+ Cons:
 		+ Have to find the applicable parameters before the method is called, instead of calling it and just letting the species figure it out by passing it the grid